 AFVs offer many advantages over conventionally fueled vehicles, such as reduced GHG emissions, lower noise pollution, and less smog and other air pollutants.
 As with any new technology, the adoption of AFVs faces some obstacles.
 Our research shows that the challenges facing AFV adoption, AFI development, and local readiness for AFVs fall into four main categories: economic, technical, regulatory, and educational.
-Many of these challenges can be addressed through effective government policies.
+Many of these challenges can be addressed through effective development and implementation of government policies.